benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 After around 5 minutes, eventually it came online and has been functioning as expected and seems to work much better than the previous FW.

-Many Thanks to Elelabs, Chris Jackson and NilsOF.
+Many Thanks again to Elelabs, Chris Jackson and NilsOF.